milosz275/uav-collision-avoidance/README.md

 There are eight possible arguments at the moment:
 - default (no arguments) - runs GUI simulation; avoiding collision can be achieved by pressing T, when aircrafts have their safe zones occupied
-- realtime [file_name] [test_index] [collision_avoidance] - runs GUI simulation; file name can be specified and defaults to latest simulation data found; test index can be specified and defaults to 0; collision avoidance can be specified and defaults to off
+- realtime [file_path] [test_index] [collision_avoidance] - runs GUI simulation; file name can be specified and defaults to latest simulation data found; test index can be specified and defaults to 0; collision avoidance can be specified and defaults to off
 - headless - runs physical simulation with ADS-B and collision avoidance algorithm
 - tests [test_number] - runs full tests comparing effectiveness of collision avoidance algorithm, test number defaults to 15
 - ongoing - runs default test number in parallel comparing effectiveness of collision avoidance algorithm continuously till Ctrl+C
-- load [file_name] [test_index] - loads and conducts headless simulation from file when specified, otherwise loads default example test case from data directory [data](/data); test index can be specified and defaults to 0
+- load [file_path] [test_index] - loads and conducts headless simulation from file when specified, otherwise loads default example test case from data directory [data](/data); test index can be specified and defaults to 0
 - help [argument] - prints help message for the app argument; defaults to all arguments list
 - version - prints version of the app